-- Move-in for all students is August 30, 2024 September 1, 2024. - Before your arrival please verify your housing assignment by logging into myHousing on the UMaine Housing Services website (umaine.edu/housing/).
-Label your belongings with your name, hall, and room number before arriving on campus. - Please plan to arrive during Fall Welcome Weekend (August 30 September 1, 2024), and follow signage in and around campus to ensure that you are following the correct path to get to your building, as some roads will be closed. - Upon your arrival at your residence hall, you will need to check-in at the front desk with a state ID or mobile/physical MaineCard.
+- Before your arrival please verify your housing assignment by logging into myHousing on the UMaine Housing Services website (umaine.edu/housing/).
+Label your belongings with your name, hall, and room number before arriving on campus. - Please plan to arrive during move-in weekend (August 29 August 31, 2025), and follow signage in and around campus to ensure that you are following the correct path to get to your building, as some roads will be closed. - Upon your arrival at your residence hall, you will need to check in at the front desk with a state ID or mobile MaineCard.
 Someone will need to stay with your vehicle(s) at all times during the unloading process.
 Empty vehicles will be asked to move immediately to an appropriate parking lot, in order to ensure a timely move-in process for all students. - Additional information about first-year student move-in can be found in a university communication in mid-August and/or on our website at umaine.edu/reslife/maine-hello/.